akimwong/1_OnPremise/Journey/002/Readme.md

 ### Categorising EDA techniques

 Are either:
-- Graphical
+- Graphical (summarize the data in a diagrammatic or visual way)
-- Quantitative
+- Quantitative (normally involve calculation of summary statistics) (Non-graphical and graphical methods complement each other, we can see graphical methods as more qualitative (providing subjective analysis) vs quantitative methods as objective)

 Each of these techniques are in turn:
-- Univariate
+- Univariate (look at one variable (data column) at a time)
-- Multivariate (usually just bivariate).
+- Multivariate (usually just bivariate) (look at two or more variables at a time to explore relationships).